-- 1. All works will cease immediately. - 2.
-The area will be secured to prevent consequential damage. - 3.
-The ABP Supervisor/Representative will be notified. - 4.
-The ABP Supervisor/Representative will consult with relevant Indigenous groups or authorities about the long-term protection of the site. - 5.
-Work will recommence only after approval by ABP has been given.
+- All works will cease immediately. - The area will be secured to prevent consequential damage. - The ABP Supervisor/Representative will be notified. - The ABP Supervisor/Representative will consult with relevant Indigenous groups or statutory authorities about the long-term Protection of the site. - Work will recommence only after approval by ABP has been given and legal requirements have been met.

-In Western Australia (WA), the Aboriginal Cultural Heritage Guidelines are used to guide the due diligence process.
-Where applicable, The Aboriginal Heritage Due Diligence Guidelines and the Burra Charter: The Australia ICOMOS Charter of Places of Cultural Significance 1999 will also be used to guide the above.
+In Western Australia (WA), the Aboriginal Cultural Heritage Guidelines and Aboriginal Heritage Due Diligence Guidelines are used to guide the due diligence process.
+Where applicable, the Burra Charter: The Australia ICOMOS Charter for Places of Cultural Significance 2013 also informs best-practice heritage management.